DeSciL/Qualtrics/Panel/Panel.md

 # Qualtrics Panels

 Integration with Qualtrics is built on a simple code-sharing procedure.
 Respondents access the survey by click on a link.
-The link has an embedded access code (aka password):
+We start your survey in a new tab and ask turkers to keep the Mturk browser tab open.The link has an embedded `access code` (aka password):

      https://qualtrics.com/SE?Q_CHL=gl&Q_DL=xxxxxxxxxxxxxxx_yyyyyyyyyyyyyyy_MLRP_#accessCode#

 After having completed the survey or experiment, an exit code (aka redemption code) is displayed on the last page.
-The worker has to transfer this exit code with copy & paste to Amazon Mechnical Turk.
+The worker has to transfer this exit code with copy & paste back to Amazon Mechnical Turk.
-This procedure turned out to be very robust and easy to understand for turkers.
+This procedure is not very sophisticated.
+However, it turned out to be very robust and easy to understand for turkers.
 In the following, we describe how we setup our panel files.
-However, this can also be done manually without the scripts we provide.
+Of course, this can also be done manually without the scripts we provide.

 Prerequisite is a panel file (aka participant list with passwords) which needs 6 steps to create:

 1. Download our PowerShell script
 2. Create a list with exit codes (exit list)
 3. Upload exit codes into a Qualtrics panel
-4. Link your survey to the panel and generate unique survey links
+4. Link your survey to the panel and generate unique survey links (access codes)
 5. Create the final code list
 6. Display exit codes
+7. Submit the list to DeSciL Staff

 ---